 \subsection{Quadratic MM and Majorant Condition}

-MM methods solve a minimization problem by iteratively replacing a difficult function with a simpler upper-bounding surrogate.
-Here we construct a quadratic majorant of the objective in~\eqref{eq:optpb}.
-We recall the definition below.
+MM methods solve a minimization problem by iteratively replacing a difficult-to-optimize function with a simpler upper-bounding surrogate.
+In our context, we construct a quadratic majorant for the objective in~\eqref{eq:optpb}.
+We recall the fundamental definition below.

 \begin{definition} Let $\xi: \R^s \to \R$ be a differentiable function, and let $\overline{\xv} \in \R^s$ be a reference point.
-For any $\xv \in \R^s$, define the quadratic surrogate
+For any $\xv \in \R^s$, define the quadratic surrogate:

 where $\Pm_{\overline{\xv}} \in \R^{s \times s}$ is a symmetric positive definite (SPD) matrix.
 The matrix $\Pm_{\overline{\xv}}$ is said to satisfy the \emph{majorant condition} at $\overline{\xv}$ if